louisstow/doc.sproute.io/config.md

 ### URL

 When using a custom domain, put the full URL here for any links that need to point to the space such as password recovery emails.
 Make sure to leave off a trailing backslash `/`.

+You must change your DNS settings on the domain so that the A record points to `115.146.76.79`.